nax3t/rust-blog/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-For detailed development guidelines, see our [Development Guide](docs/development/guide.md).

-## Versioning
-This project follows [SemVer](https://semver.org/) for versioning.
-For the versions available, see the tags on this repository.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.